cc-nogueira/flip_board/README.md

 ## Game

 We created a simple game to use a FlipWidget in a more complex context.
-Check the code in the exampled folder to see the complete example.
+Check the code in the example folder to see the complete implementation.

 ### Uhaaa!
 Flip Game